piber20/BL-FK-GameMode/README.md

 - This directory contains the gamemode's source files.

 ./DeathMatchOfficialMaps/
-- These are all the "official" tracks made to be used with the gamemode.
+- These are all the officially supported tracks made to be used with the gamemode.

 # Contributing
-The gamemode is at a "completed" state, but you can still help by fixing bugs or adding some quality-of-life features.
+The gamemode is at a completed state, but you can still help by fixing bugs or adding some quality-of-life features.
 Feel free to create pull requests and we'll take a look at it!

 # License
 This gamemode is published under GNU General Public License 3.0.